ikizir/HohhaDynamicXOR/README.md

 As I told you, I am not an expert.
 I don't claim it is "impossible" to break.But those are the base numbers.
 I may be wrong.
 And this is a public place.
 Correct me if I am wrong please!
 I just tell, for example, for my specific needs in a chat application, where the keys are not used for a very long time, it seems enough.
+Each user pair will use 4 jump level keys with 1024 byte key body for their private chats.
+I think, it is fairly enough.
 It is up to you to decide.
 Take your own risk!
 Think carefully when to use, where to use it!
 All I can do is to share my ideas transparently.

+The algorithm is not safe against side channel or any physical type of attack.
+You must take care of your phone or computer.

 ## Usage
 ```C